 With Gran Turismo 5 in 2010, even though it makes little sense as they take completely opposite approaches to the racing genre.
 Gran Turismo 5 and Shift 2: Unleashed would make more sense.

 In 2012, between Criterion's Most Wanted and Turn 10's Forza Motorsport, more specifically with Playground Games' Forza Horizon.

-Fridge Logic: after a few Races in Hot Pursuit 2010 as the cop you'll probably get this...
-The game gives you some of the fastest cars in the world complete with someseriouslyawesome looking police paint jobs and sirens (in fact you can even select what kinda sound you want your sirens to make)) that would probably still be heard amidst the noise of the engine.
-But the Civilians on the roads don't seem to mind at all, which can be particularly frustrating when you're driving say a Koenigsegg CCX down the freeway at max speed while truck drivers or cars are moving at a gentle pace down the same freeway.
+Fridge Logic: After a few Races in Hot Pursuit 2010 as the cop you'll probably get this.
+The game gives you some of the fastest cars in the world complete with someseriouslyawesome looking police paint jobs and sirens (in fact you can even select what kinda sound you want your sirens to make) that would probably still be heard amidst the noise of the engine.
+However, the civilians on the roads don't seem to mind at all, which can be particularly frustrating when you're driving say a Koenigsegg CCX down the freeway at max speed while truck drivers or cars are moving at a gentle pace down the same freeway.